Kev’s Review of the La Marzocco Linea Mini

 If that’s you, then you’ll get where I’m coming from with this analogy, and you’ll be able to justify the price (if you can afford it) at least to yourself, good luck with your significant other ;-).

-If this isn’t you, and you’re thinking “Kev, don’t be silly, it’s a flipping espresso machine, it’s just for making espresso” – then to be perfectly honest, if you’re not going to love the experience of using the LMLM, I’m not totally convinced that the LMLM is for you, as for me it’s the “espresso machine lovers espresso machine” – rather than just being an espresso coffee machine to execute the task of producing espresso.
+If this isn’t you, and you’re thinking “Kev, don’t be silly, it’s a flipping espresso coffee machine, it’s simply for making espresso” – then to be perfectly honest, if you’re not going to love the experience of using the LMLM, I’m not entirely convinced that the LMLM is for you, as for me it’s the “espresso machine lovers espresso machine” – quite than really being an espresso coffee machine to execute the task of producing espresso coffee.

-I’ve done rather a bit of science into what grinders people pair with the LMLM, and there does seem to be many praise from other owners who’ve paired the Linea Mini with either of these grinders.
-If you’re wanting to spend more than four or five hundred quid on a grinder, you indeed can, however how much difference you’re going to get from the increased spend will depend on you, and your palate.
+I’ve done rather a little of research study into what grinders people pair with the LMLM, and there does seem to be a lot of praise from other owners who’ve paired the Linea Mini with either of these grinders.
+If you’re wanting to spend more than four or five hundred quid on a grinding machine, you undoubtedly can, nevertheless how much difference you’re going to get from the increased spend will depend on you, and your palate.

-If you’re considering pairing with a particular coffee mill, if you do some Googling you’ll usually find someone else who’s paired it with that same mill, so you should be able to get a fairly good idea, with a little bit of research.
-If you do end up with an LMLM paired with a different mill and you’d like to recommend this pairing, please leave a comment below.
+If you’re considering pairing with a particular coffee mill, if you do some Googling you’ll usually find someone else who’s paired it with that same grinding machine, so you should be able to get a fairly good idea, with a little of scientific research.
+If you do end up with an LMLM paired with a different grinder and you’d like to advise this pairing, please leave a comment below.

 Is the Linea Mini worth it?